w3f/polkadot-wiki/docs/learn-faq.md

 economics.
 Parachains need collators to continue to progress, so it wouldn't be unreasonable to see them incentivize collator nodes in some way but it is completely up to parachain implementers.

 ### Can I buy or transfer DOT tokens?

 Testnet DOT tokens are freely available from a variety of sources - see the [DOT page](learn-DOT) for details.

-Kusama tokens are available via the [claims process](https://claim.kusama.network/) (if you have already purchased DOTs), the frictional faucet (online soon), or via [grant request](http://grants.web3.foundation) from the Web3 Foundation.
+Kusama tokens are available via the [claims process](https://claim.kusama.network/) (if you have already purchased DOTs), the [frictional faucet](https://guide.kusama.network/en/latest/start/faucet/), or via [grant request](http://grants.web3.foundation) from the Web3 Foundation.

 The Web3 Foundation will distribute up to 20% of mainnet DOTs prior to network launch (see [Light Paper](https://polkadot.network/Polkadot-lightpaper.pdf) or the [Polkadot Network FAQ](https://polkadot.network/faq/)).
 As Gavin Wood, one of the project's founders, said in his year-end recap, there may be a generally available public sale for some portion of that amount at some point this year.
 Subscribe to the Polkadot newsletter on [polkadot.network](https://polkadot.network/) for further updates.